isomerpages/govtech-stp/_hong-kong/00b-atb-visitSG-FAQ.md

 #### 9. How long can visitors stay in Singapore?

 Visitors who are granted entry into Singapore will be issued with a visit pass by the Singapore Immigration & Checkpoints Authority (ICA) at the immigration checkpoints.
-The duration of stay in Singapore will be generally aligned to that accorded to the passport holder prior to the COVID-19 pandemic.
+The duration of stay in Singapore will be generally aligned to that accorded to the passport/travel document holder prior to the COVID-19 pandemic.

 Please note that the ATP is not an immigration visit pass.
 It only allows visitors to travel to and seek entry into Singapore within a specified period.